8.1K

 Alaska Teen Media Institute is based in Anchorage, Alaska.
 We would like to acknowledge the Dena’ina people, whose land we work on.

-Many thanks to supporters of our podcast, including, United Way of Anchorage for the Healthy Communities Funding Program.
+Many thanks to supporters of our podcast, including United Way of Anchorage for the Healthy Communities Funding Program and the CDC Foundation Arts and Vaccine Confidence Project.

 The opinions, findings and conclusions or recommendations expressed in this podcast are those of our guests and do not necessarily reflect the views of the United Way of Anchorage or the Municipality of Anchorage, Anchorage Health Department.